 The vast majority of our fleet consists of 78 passenger buses, so this is the number of students per bus that we plan for grades K-8.
 This assumes that there will be three students per seat, but schools need to factor in at least one adult chaperone which reduces the number of students that can be carried.
 For high school field trips, we limit seating to only two per seat which reduces the capacity of the standard 78 passenger bus to only 52 high school students, less the number of adult chaperones.
 If a school is unable to provide adult chaperones, we will provide an additional school bus driver, but the cost will reflect the expense of an additional driver.
 Due to the long distances for sixth-grade camp trips, we restrict the seating on these trips to two students per seat as well.

-desire a charter bus rather than a school bus, but if a charter bus is requested, the school will be charged the cost of the charter service.
+Sometimes a school may need or desire a charter bus rather than a school bus, but if a charter bus is requested, the school will be charged the cost of the charter service.
 The use of charter buses must be coordinated through the Transportation Department.
 Be aware that schools are only allowed to contract with charter services which have been approved by the Transportation Department.
 In the spring, these services become fully booked, so it is important to make field trip plans early in the year to confirm the availability of bus transportation.
 Most charter companies require 7 days notice to cancel a trip without charge once it has been confirmed.

 If there will be children attending a field trip who would require a special needs school bus, schools need to make a separate request.
 Because most of our special needs buses have mid-day assignments, it is harder for us to predict the size of the special needs bus that will be assigned to the trip until the day before the trip.
 We do encourage that other children ride the bus with the special needs child and that an adult chaperone be provided for this bus as well.
 If additional special equipment is needed, please note that on the request.
 Any wheelchairs that will be used in the transportation of students need to be inspected by the Transportation Department.